Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • If Mickey’s Not-So-Scary Halloween Party is on your list, book your party night early — select nights sell out

-• Consider visiting Magic Kingdom on a party day — we’ve found that daytime crowds are often lighter than on non-party days
+• Consider visiting Magic Kingdom on a party day — daytime crowds are often lighter than on non-party days

 • Lightning Lane pressure is lower than later in the month, but still worth using for headliners

-This is the busiest weekend of early October — treat it like a holiday weekend.
+This is the busiest weekend of early October, so treat it like a holiday weekend.

 • Prioritize rope drop or early entry every morning